When multi-instrumentalist Onah Indigo first picked up the accordion, she had to put it down. It was heavy, awkward, annoying.

 “I’m comfortable on stage and can do shows solo, with self produced backing tracks, or up to a six piece band that can include a drummer/ beatboxer, two MCs, a DJ and other instruments – percussionist, trumpet, clarinet, cello.
 As the music of noaccordion has developed, I’ve learned not to judge anything that comes out of me.
 I let it flow and accept its unique, weird quality, because it’s me and who I am.
 I live for pure expression in a state of constant creative collaboration, embracing both the darkness and the light – delving into the Divine Paradox that I respond to with Sacred Irreverence.”

-Onah Indigo-producer, keys, accordion, vocals, backing tracks, manager
+Onah Indigo-composer, song writer, producer, keys, accordion, vocals, percussion, backing tracks, manager

 Mastahlock-beatbox, drum kit